abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Functional application - external diagram](../02_category/application_external.svg)

-The result is the function that represents the element that is the result of the application.
+The result is the function that represents the element returned by the applied function.

 ## Conclusion